proteusInstitute/proteus.github.io/index.md

-Throughout history, thinkers and artists -- and, more recently, scientists and engineers -- have looked to nature for inspiration.
+Thinkers, builders, and artists throughout history have looked to nature for inspiration.
+Most recently, the founders of what has become the Artificial Intelligence revolution drew inspiration from one particular biological mechanism: how the connections between neurons change in response to experience.
+But this particular mechanism is but one of millions of "hacks" that nature has evolved to enable organisms to adapt

 # Technical Summary